Libya power brokers welcome accord but challenges lie ahead

 Losing candidates in the vote - including the eastern-based parliament head Aguila Saleh and western-based interior minister Fathi Bashagha and defence minister Saleh Namroush - have made public statements of support for the new government.

-Under rules agreed by the Libyan talks participants picked by the U.N. to represent the country’s rival political currents, the new prime minister, Abdulhamid Dbeibeh, has three weeks to form a new government and present it to the parliament.
+Under rules agreed by the Libyan talks participants picked by the United Nations to represent the country’s rival political currents, the new prime minister, Abdulhamid Dbeibeh, has three weeks to form a new government and present it to parliament.

 The parliament had opposed the formation of the GNA, appointing its own parallel eastern-based administration under Abdullah Thinni.
 He said on Saturday his administration would not stand down until a full parliamentary assembly approved the new government.